runonbitcoin/walleteering/guide/03-owner.md

 console.log('dragon.owner:', dragon.owner)
 ```

-Run calls your `nextOwner()` method during `new Dragon()`.
+RUN calls your `nextOwner()` method during `new Dragon()`.
 The value you return will be assigned as `dragon.owner.` If you're wondering, the reason we can test `nextOwner()` before `sign()` is implemented is because new jigs don't require signatures.

 Open `test.html` in your browser and then check the web console.
 If you see `dragon.owner` set to your app's address, congratulations!
 You've just completed the most difficult part.
 Let's finish the `Owner API` by implementing the `sign()` method.

 ## The sign() method

-When a jig is updated, Run builds a transaction that spends its UTXO.
-These inputs need to be signed, so Run then calls the `sign()` method.
+When a jig is updated, RUN builds a transaction that spends its UTXO.
+These inputs need to be signed, so RUN then calls the `sign()` method.
 You'll want to sign the transaction similar to the `pay()` method in the purse.
-You'll send the transaction to the wallet, the wallet will sign it, and the transaction will be returned back to your adapter and then to Run.
+You'll send the transaction to the wallet, the wallet will sign it, and the transaction will be returned back to your adapter and then to RUN.

 For a first implementation, simply sign all inputs you are able to.
 The `bsv` library can do this by calling `tx.sign(appPrivateKey)`.
 You may want to offer the option of prompting the user for each action.
 This minimizes the ability for an app to take actions on the user's behalf.
-We'll cover how to make sense of Run transactions in Chapter 4.
-You may also want to limit signing to only Run transactions as covered in Chapter 2.
+We'll cover how to make sense of RUN transactions in Chapter 4.
+You may also want to limit signing to only RUN transactions as covered in Chapter 2.

 When you're ready, paste this code into `test.html`: